The Information Security Pathway

 See Active Job Descriptions

-Kenneth Gyan, Director of IT, University of North Carolina at Chapel Hill
+Kenneth Gyan, Director of Information Technology, University of North Carolina at Chapel Hill.

 Melissa Meehan, Web Services Director, SUNY Buffalo State.